-The Continuous Quality Improvement (CQI) Department within the agency works very closely with senior management to ensure that agency staff members are working towards meeting expectations set forth in the agency-wide Operations Plan, in a supportive manner which allays concerns about possible repercussions of identifying areas in need of improvement.
+The Continuous Quality Improvement (CQI) Department within the agency works very closely with Senior Management to ensure that agency staff members are working towards meeting expectations set forth in the agency-wide Operations Plan in a supportive manner, which allays concerns about possible repercussions of identifying areas in need of improvement.
 Data from scorecard indicators and performance measures are analyzed down to the unit and case levels to determine the root causes for any areas requiring improvement.
-Senior Management is working to improve service delivery by adjusting processes that minimizes staff changes at key junctures of cases and maximizes the movement of cases through the system of care in order to achieve a safe and expeditious permanent placement for children.
+Senior Management is working to improve service delivery by adjusting processes that minimizes staff changes at key junctures of cases and maximizes the movement of cases through the system of care to achieve a safe and expeditious permanent placement for children.

-Developing a cost effective client satisfaction process is crucial to the agency's Performance and Quality Improvement plan.
+Developing a cost-effective client satisfaction process is crucial to the agency's Performance and Quality Improvement plan.
 ChildNet administers satisfaction surveys on an ongoing basis with its community partners and service recipients.
 These surveys were designed to capture satisfaction levels from ChildNet's providers, caregivers, parents, and children served.
-Each survey contains a section to identify how ChildNet can improve in order to develop client and stakeholder outcomes.
+Each survey contains a section to identify how ChildNet can improve to develop client and stakeholder outcomes.
 The surveys are available on ChildNet's public web-site in English, Spanish, and Creole.
 They are also available in hard copy in ChildNet's main lobby in each circuit.
-The results of the surveys are analyzed at least annually as part of the Performance and Quality Improvement Workgroup.
+The results of the surveys are analyzed with Senior Management at least annually as part of the Performance and Quality Improvement Workgroup.

 Senior Management recognizes the great work performed by Client Services and Case Management related to the contract performance measures.
 Tokens of Appreciation (TOAs) are given to staff members, recognized by their peers and/or stakeholders.
 TOAs, a written form of communication that acknowledges a job well-done, are submitted via email by the supervisor to Talent Management (Human Resources).
-A drawing of all of the submitted TOAs is conducted at 'Super Scorecard' meetings with prizes for those selected on a regular basis.
+TOA recipients are entered in a drawing for prizes at the quarterly Super Scorecard meetings.